ahmetoner/whisper-asr-webservice/README.md

 Note that you can also upload video formats directly as long as they are supported by ffmpeg.

-You can get SRT and VTT output as a file from /asr endpoint.
+You can get TXT, VTT, SRT, TSV and JSON output as a file from /asr endpoint.

 You can provide the language or it will be automatically recognized.